isomerpages/isomerpages-govtech/media/technews/_posts/2008-09-01-singapore-entities-to-get-one-identification-number-for-all-government-interaction.md

 ---
-layout: post
-title:  "Singapore entities to get one identification number for all government interaction"
+title: 'Singapore entities to get one identification number for all government interaction'
-permalink: "/media/technews/singapore-entities-to-get-one-identification-number-for-all-government-interaction"
+permalink: /media/technews/singapore-entities-to-get-one-identification-number-for-all-government-interaction
 category: technews
-image:
+image: null

 ---

 From 1 January 2009, any entity registered in Singapore will have a Unique Entity Number (UEN) as its identification number, which will be used for all interaction with government agencies.
 The entity could be a business, local company, limited liability partnership (LLPs), society, representative office, healthcare institution or trade union.